 Almost 300 million accounts were leaked in 2023, with one-third of those accounts being from the U.S. These breaches can lead to hefty fines and penalties, legal court cases, additional security incidents, and a loss of customer trust and damage to the brand.

 While it’s impossible to predict a data breach, there are steps your organization can take to reduce the likelihood of suffering a data breach.
 Although risk assessment, remediation, and supply chain visibility are all aspects that contribute to third-party risk management, this post focuses on threat intelligence and vulnerability management to defend against this threat.

 Here are 4 key strategies:

 It’s important to assess and continuously monitor your vendors’ security posture in order to unveil assets and any possible cyber gaps.
-A thorough attack surface analysis should examine at least three layers:
+Comprehensive third-party risk management includes a thorough attack surface analysis that should examine at least three layers:

-- Applications: Parameters involving Web applications, domain hijacking and more
+- Applications: Parameters involving web applications, CMS, domain attacks, etc.

-- Human: Parameters involving social posture, presence of dedicated security team and more
+- Human: Parameters involving social posture, employees’ attack surface, presence of a dedicated security team, etc.

 2. Review Cyber News

 If a breach does take place that might involve your vendor, you want to be aware of it as early as possible so that you can take steps to mitigate it.
 For this reason, it’s important to regularly review cyber news to keep abreast of any cyber incidents and how they might affect you and your third parties.
 Staying informed allows you to take important steps such as limiting third-party access to your systems and being alert to suspicious activity.

 3. Check Dark Web Chatter